Teerapat12/alert_against_the_god/README.md

 # alert_against_the_god

-### Implement in LINE notify to avoid wasting time in checking new chapter!!!
+### Implement with LINE notify to avoid wasting time in checking new chapter of Against the God  !!!